 Joining the military and leaving for basic training are two completely different things.
 When you join the military, you are qualifying first by testing and second by taking a physical.
 After qualifying in both areas, you will pick your job and swear-in.
-You're NOT leaving for basic training at this time.
+You're not leaving for basic training at this time.
 It is important that your recruiter and the Military Entrance Processing Station (MEPS) liaisons know when you are available to leave for basic training.
-It is always better to get your career started as soon as possible but not everyone can do this.
+It is always better to get your career started as soon as possible, but not everyone can do this.
 For Instance, if you are currently attending college you probably wont be available until the end of the semester.
 If you are a high school senior you need to make sure you know when your graduation date is and when you will be available to leave.
 Whatever the reason make sure you discuss it with your recruiter.

 In a perfect world everybody would know where their important documents are at all times.
 In reality, most people know where their driver's license is and probably their social security card, but many people are not able to quickly find their birth certificate, high school diploma, etc.

-Recruiters need to know your complete medical history and information about all legal infractions – traffic tickets, misdemeanors, felonies, etc. Recruiters are trying to help you, not disqualify you.
+Recruiters need to know your complete medical history and information about all legal infractions including traffic tickets, misdemeanors, felonies, etc. Recruiters are trying to help you, not disqualify you.
 The Recruiting Commander may be able to grant a waiver or overturn many legal issues that are initially disqualifying.
-If your recruiter does not have the information, there is nothing he or she can do to help you with the process.
+If your recruiter does not have this information, there is nothing he or she can do to help you with the process.

 Disclosing your medical history and getting supporting documentation for medical issues will give you the best possible chance of qualifying for the military.
 Law violations work pretty much the same way, disclosing them upfront will give the recruiter the best opportunity to run a waiver if applicable.
 Being upfront with your recruiter about medical and legal issues will keep you from wasting yours and the recruiter's time.